void-linux/void-docs/src/about/index.md

 # About

 Welcome to the Void Handbook!
-Please be sure to read the "[../about-handbook/index.md](About this Handbook)" section to learn how to use this documentation effectively.
+Please be sure to read the "[About this Handbook](../about-handbook/index.md)" section to learn how to use this documentation effectively.

 Void is an independent, [rolling release](https://en.wikipedia.org/wiki/Rolling_release) Linux distribution,